KeletsoMakofane/KeletsoMakofane.github.io/content/featured/Teaching/index.md

 showInProjects: true
 ---

-As a teaching fellow at the Harvard TH Chan School of public health I have developed visual explanations for fundamental concepts in causal inference.
+As a teaching fellow at the Harvard TH Chan School of Public Health, I developed visual explanations for fundamental concepts in causal inference.
 I am sharing them here for others to use in their teaching and learning.